Quirijn Maurits Rudolph Ver Huell

 Quirijn Maurits Rudolph Ver Huell (also Verhuell or VerHuell; 11 September 1787 – 10 May 1860) was a Dutch naval officer, writer, painter, watercolorist and entomologist.
 He played an important role in the suppression of the insurrection of Pattimura on Saparua in 1817.
 He was the captain of the Dutch ship of the line Zr.
 Ms. Admiraal Evertsen when that ship foundered near Diego Garcia in 1819 with an important cargo of irreplaceable botanical specimens on board, that had been gathered by the founder of the Bogor Botanical Gardens, Caspar Georg Carl Reinwardt.
-He himself was somewhat of a polymath, who earned a reputation as a naturalist in his own right, and in particular as an illustrator of works of botany, zoology and entomology (especially Lepidopterology).
+He was something of a polymath, who earned a reputation as a naturalist and in particular as an illustrator of works of botany, zoology and entomology (especially lepidopterology).
 He was the last director of the renowned naval shipyard of Rotterdam.
 He received several high decorations, among which that of Knight 3rd class of the Military Order of William.
-He played an important role in the social and cultural life of Rotterdam.He was the father of Alexander Willem Maurits Carel Ver Huell.
+He played an important role in the social and cultural life of Rotterdam.
+He was the father of Alexander Willem Maurits Carel Ver Huell.